IBM/science-result-extractor/README.md

 # Science-result-extractor

 ## Introduction

-This repository contains code and two datasets to extract TDMS (Task, Dataset, Metric, Score) tuples from scientific papers in the NLP domain.
+This repository contains code and a few datasets to extract TDMS (Task, Dataset, Metric, Score) tuples from scientific papers in the NLP domain.
-We envision two primary uses for this repository: (1) to [extract table content from PDF files](#extract-table-content-from-pdf-files), and (2) to [replicate the paper's results or run experiments based on a textual entailment system](#run-experiments-based-on-textual-entailment-system).
+We envision three primary uses for this repository: (1) to [extract table content from PDF files](#extract-table-content-from-pdf-files),  (2) to [replicate the paper's results or run experiments based on a textual entailment system](#run-experiments-based-on-textual-entailment-system), and (3) to [train a model to extract TDM mentions]
 Please refer to the following paper for the full details:

 Yufang Hou, Charles Jochim, Martin Gleize, Francesca Bonin, Debasis Ganguly.
 Identification of Tasks, Datasets, Evaluation Metrics, and Numeric Scores for Scientific Leaderboards Construction.
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy, 27 July - 2 August 2019

+Yufang Hou, Charles Jochim, Martin Gleize, Francesca Bonin, Debasis Ganguly.
+TDMSci: A Specialized Corpus for Scientific Literature Entity Tagging of Tasks Datasets and Metrics.
+In Proceedings of the 16th conference of the European Chapter of the Association for Computational Linguistics (EACL 2021), Online, 19-23 April 2021

 ## Extract table content from PDF files

 We developed a deterministic PDF table parser based on [GROBID](https://github.com/kermitt2/grobid).
 To use our parser, follow the steps below:

 1) Fork and clone this repository, e.g.,
 ```
 > git clone https://github.com/IBM/science-result-extractor.git
 ```

 2) Download and install GROBID 0.5.3, following the [installation instructions](https://grobid.readthedocs.io/en/latest/Install-Grobid/#getting-grobid), e.g.,
 ```
 > wget https://github.com/kermitt2/grobid/archive/0.5.3.zip
 > unzip 0.5.3.zip